-- while the KJ model is designed to work with log-transformed variables, our method can be directly applied to the native regionalized variable (e.g. the index-flood in the application of Sect.
-3).
-To make the comparison more direct, here the reference variable for the AS model is set to be $log(Q{ind})$. - In our approach, the selection of the donor basin is based on the hierarchical organization of nested basins; in general, this introduces more than one ASE estimator for each target basin, as well as cases in which no donor basins are available because the target site is not connected to any gauged one.
-To make the two approaches comparable, when more than one estimator is present for the same target site we consider only one value, taking the average of the available ASE values.
+while the KJ model is designed to work with logtransformed variables, our method can be directly applied to the native regionalized variable (e.g. the index flood in the application of Section 3).
+To make the comparison more direct, here the reference variable for the ASE model is set to log(Qind). • in our approach, the selection of donor basin is based on the hierarchical organization of nested basins; in general, this introduces more than one ASE estimator for each target basin, as well as cases in which no donor basins are available because the target site is not connected to any gauged one.
+To make the two approaches comparable, when more than one estimator is present for the same target site, we consider only one value, taking the average of the available ASE values.
 If no ASE estimates are available, the regional value is adopted.

-The calibration procedure for the ASE model confirmed that a threshold distance of log(10) can be considered appropriate, even when the model is applied to the logarithmic index-flood.
-Results reported in Fig. 6a appear to be quite similar to those obtained for the untransformed Q{ind} .
-In this plot, each point represents a single basin, differently from Fig. 4 which (more generally) reports a circle for each connection $\{t, d\}$.
-On the other hand, the results obtained calibrating the KJ approach are reported in Fig. 6b (simplified version of the model) and in Fig. 6c (generalized version).
+The calibration procedure for the ASE model confirmed that a threshold distance of log(10) can be considered appropriate, even when the model is applied to the logarithmic index flood.
+The results reported in Fig. 6(a) appear to be quite similar to those obtained for the untransformed $Q{ind}$ .
+In this plot, each point represents a single basin, different from Fig. 4 which (more generally) reports a circle for each connection $\{t,d\}$ .
+The results obtained calibrating the KJ approach are reported in Fig. 6(b) (simplified version of the model) and in Fig. 6(c) (generalized version).
 The generalized version appears slightly more accurate than the simplified one.

-Legends in Fig. 6 report some useful statistics, in particular the percentage of processed basins, i.e. how many regional predictions (computed during the calibration phase) are suitable to be improved.
-For the ASE model, it includes all the basins with $D \leq D{lim}$.
-For the KJ simplified version it includes all the points having at least one neighbor within 8 km (i.e. points out of the bisector of panel b), while it has a trivial meaning for the model KJ generalized version, since all the points are actually processed because a threshold distance does not exist.
-The higher percentage of processed basins by the ASE approach with respect to the KJ model reflects the fact that, in this case study, the ASE method has a wider range of application.
-A comparison of these results also shows that our model has, on average, better performances than the KJ approach (both versions) since the overall errors (see MAE and RMSE reported over the plots) are smaller.
-All models are able to reduce the overall error with respect to the pure regional approach as one can see considering the MAE and the RMSE labelled as (R) in Fig. 6.
+The legends in Fig. 6 report some useful statistics, in particular the percentage of processed basins, i.e. how many regional predictions (computed during the calibration phase) are suitable to be improved.
+For the ASE model, it includes all the basins with D < $D{\text{lim}}$ .
+For the KJ simplified version, it includes all the points having at least one neighbour within 8 km (i.e. points out of the bisector of panel (b)), while it has a trivial meaning for the KJ generalized version, since all the points are actually processed because a threshold distance does not exist.
+The higher percentage of basins processed by the ASE approach compared to the KJ model reflects the fact that, in this case study, the ASE method has a wider range of application.
+A comparison of these results also shows that our model has, on average, better performances than the